matrix-org/matrix-spec-proposals/proposals/2078-homeserver-password-resets.md

 accept a token from user input, then make a POST request to the content of `submit_url` with the `sid`, `client_secret` and user-entered token.
 `submit_url` can lead to anywhere the homeserver deems necessary for verification.
-This data MUST be submitted as a JSON body.
+To be clear the content of `id_server` does not matter here, the client should just submit a POST request to the value of `submit_url`.
+Additionally data MUST be submitted as a JSON body.

 An example exchange from the client's perspective is shown below: